Citi to pay NY mayor candidate and former executive McGuire over $5.7 million

-BusinessCiti to pay NY mayor candidate and former executive McGuire over $5.7 million

-Former Wall Street executive and Democratic candidate for mayor of New York Ray McGuire will receive more than $5.7 million from Citigroup Inc (C.N) as part of a bonus program, according to his annual financial disclosure report.
+(Reuters) - Former Wall Street executive and Democratic candidate for mayor of New York Ray McGuire will receive more than $5.7 million from Citigroup Inc as part of a bonus program, according to his annual financial disclosure report.

 McGuire was one of the senior-most Black executives on Wall Street till he left Citi last year after 15 years in various roles to join the mayor’s race.